 by Collyn Rivers

-Why caravans sway and roll over
+Why travel trailers sway and roll over

 External forces trigger instability.
 Such forces include gusting side winds, wind gusts from overtaking or overtaken trucks.
 Furthermore, cornering too fast, sudden and major changes in road camber, veering off the side of the road or steering overcompensating – all-cause instability.
 Excess speed is always an issue.

-Why caravans sway and roll over – how to prevent it is that any or all of the above can result in the tow vehicle being triggered into a highly unstable condition.
+Why travel trailers sway and roll over – how to prevent it is that any or all of the above can result in the tow vehicle being triggered into a highly unstable condition.
 Called over-steer, it’s rear tyres lose control.
 If that happens above a critical speed (unique to each rig and its loading) it results in rapidly escalating snaking that is not driver-controllable.
 Within a few seconds, that rig jack-knifes and often rolls over.

 The rig’s critical speed is also related to tow ball mass.
 The lower than mass the lower the critical speed.